Massachusetts laws

 "For each of the states or jurisdictions, discipline related laws and regulations are categorized by the type of specific discipline issue they address.
 Resources from government-sponsored websites and other sources are also included for each jurisdiction where available."

-Parent guide to school discipline: when my child is disciplined at school: a guide for Massachusetts families, Appleseed Center, 2015.
+Parent guide to school discipline: when my child is disciplined at school: a guide for Massachusetts families, Massachusetts Appleseed Center, 2015.

 Great information to help parents when their child has been disciplined at school.
 Explains some of the common consequences for misbehavior, from missing recess to expulsion.
 Includes a lot of information on appealing a school discipline decision.

-Protections for students with disabilities who are being disciplined by school officials, Children's Law Center, June 2019
+Protections for students with disabilities who are being disciplined by school officials, Children's Law Center, June 2019.

-Explains the unique legal requirements for disciplining special needs students
+Explains the unique legal requirements for disciplining special needs students.

-School discipline, Mass.
-Advocates for Children
+School discipline reform, Mass.
+Advocates for Children.

 Links to many sources of valuable information.
 "The underlying principle of the law and regulations is to make exclusion from school a last resort, especially for all but the most serious offenses.
 Central to the new law and regulations is the requirement that for all offenses, if a student is to be excluded for more than 10 consecutive school days, the school district must offer the student alternative education services.
 In addition, for all offenses, during the first 10 days of exclusion, schools are required to provide education services so that the student can make academic progress despite absence from classes."